A Cheeger-M\"uller theorem for manifolds with wedge singularities: Wedge surgery heat calculus

 However, at the moment, the fibers of $\bhs{hff}$ looks more like a $b$-heat space rather than a scattering heat space.
 In the remaining steps of the construction, we will make a series of blow-ups that will transform the fibers of $\bhs{hff}$ into a scattering heat space.
 To see what blow-ups need to be performed, it is helpful to first see how, at the cost of changing the notion of time, the $b$-heat space can be seen as a blow-down of the scattering heat space.

 Thus, let $W$ be a compact manifold with boundary and $r$ a choice of boundary defining function.
 In terms of the $b$-double space $W^2_b$, the compactified $b$-heat space is given by

 where $D_b\subset W^2_b$ is the interior lift of the diagonal.
-Let us denote by $\zf$ and $\tb$ the faces corresponding to $t=\infty$ and $t=0$, by $\bff_0$ the face in $HW_b$ corresponding to the front face of the $b$-double space, by $\rb_0$ and $\lb_0$ the faces corresponding to the right and left faces of the $b$-double space.
-The scattering heat space of \cite{Sher:ACHeat} is then given by
+Let us denote by $\zf$ and $\tb$ the faces corresponding to $t=\infty$ and $t=0$, by $\bff_0$ the face in $HW_b$ corresponding to the front face of the $b$-double space, by $\tf$ the face created by the blow-up of $D_b\times\{0\}$, by $\rb_0$ and $\lb_0$ the faces corresponding to the right and left faces of the $b$-double space.
+A picture of the $b$-heat space is then given in Figure~\ref{fig:scatteringheat}.
+Now, at this stage, the fibers of $\bhs{hff}$ essentially correspond to $W^2_b\times \overline{\bbR^+_{\tau}}$, that is, to the $b$-heat space before we blow up the $b$-diagonal at $\tau=0$ to create the boundary hypersurface $\tf$.
+For the convenience of the reader, the following table explains how the boundary faces of $\bhs{hff}$ correspond with those of $W^2_b\times \overline{\bbR^+_{\tau}}$: